MartianMadman/RFA_Madmod/Readme.txt

 -Optimize use of projectiles for flyer secondary fire.
 -Optimize use of projectiles for leo rocket launcher.

+\Changelog v 0.9.3/
+-Disable homing projectiles for flyer and heavy walker.

 \Issues/
 -Makes game more hardware demanding.
 -Unwanted fov scaling for 4:3/5:4 aspect ratio.
 To prevent this, launch game in 16:9 and then switch to 4:3 resolutions.
 Do not worry about this issue if using 3rd person view.